Last Updated on August 18, 2023

 You think you have problems feeding your dog?
 Go see the Château de Cheverny hounds…

 Visit the 17th-century Château de Cheverny in France’s Loire Valley.
 It’s one of the finest châteaux in France, well-preserved with beautiful furniture and attractive interior decorations.
 For many it’s the most perfect chateau in all of France, the very best of French classical architecture.

-But many instead know Château de Cheverny for its hounds – a cross between an English Foxhound and French Poitevin (French pointer).
+But many instead know Château de Cheverny for its hounds – a cross between Foxhounds from England and Poitevins from France (French pointer).
 There are more than 100 of them at the château and they are still used for hunting.

 You can visit the hounds all day long but it’s their daily feeding, the Soupe des Chiens, that is quite a spectacle for both the French and travelers from around the world.